maskarade/Robolectric-Instrumentation/README.md

 ## Synopsis

-Let it work on **Robolectric**, as well as Android Instrumentation:
+Let it work on **Robolectric**, as well as Android Instrumentation Testing:

 ```java
 package com.github.gfx.android.robolectricinstrumentation;